TheHippo/hxfcgi/Readme.md

 Current status
 --------------
-All methods implemented, cpp target fully fonctionnal.
+* All methods implemented, cpp target fully functional.
 * `getMultipart()`and `parseMultipart()` do not work for neko target (api_buffer_size and api_buffer_data are not implemented yet in nekoapi.ndll from hxcpp project).

 Differences to haxe Web API: